mvdh7/glodap/README.md

 specifying a particular GLODAP version rather than using the latest one (currently `v3.2026`).
 See their function docstrings for more information.

-The .mat files from the GEOMAR mirrors are downloaded, and the SHA256 checksum of each downloaded file is checked before the file is written to disk.
+The files from the GEOMAR mirrors are downloaded (v2: .mat files; v3: .csv.zip files), and the SHA256 checksum of each downloaded file is checked before the file is written to disk.

 # Citation